golemfactory/ray-on-golem/preview_tasks/pre-alpha-preview-task.md

 Goal: We want to test how our solution behaves in different environments and how helpful our tutorial is.

 Task: Send us the console logs from going through the conversion a real-life use case to Ray on Golem tutorial.
-Be mindful, We also need constructive feedback on the tutorial.
+Be mindful, we also need constructive feedback on the tutorial.

 Steps:
 - Go through the [converting a real-life use case to Ray on Golem tutorial](https://docs.golem.network/docs/creators/ray/conversion-to-ray-on-golem-tutorial)